cj667113/OCI_K8_AUTOSCALING_APP/README.md

-# OCI OKE Autoscale Demo
+# OCI OKE Autoscaler Demo

 Deploy a CPU‑intensive demo app (**autoscale-probe**) and a separate **Grafana** deployment.
 Each component is exposed through its **own** OCI Layer‑7 Load Balancer **on port 80**.